Which city is cheaper, Philadelphia or Cincinnati?

 The spring attracts plenty of travelers to both Cincinnati and Philadelphia.
 Furthermore, the activities around the city and the natural beauty are the main draw to Philadelphia this time of year.

 Cincinnati is a little warmer than Philadelphia in the spring.
-The temperature in Cincinnati is usually 56°F (14°C) in April, and Philadelphia stays around 52°F (11°C).
+The daily temperature in Cincinnati averages around 56°F (14°C) in April, and Philadelphia fluctuates around 52°F (11°C).

 People are often attracted to the plentiful sunshine in Philadelphia this time of the year.
 In Cincinnati, it's very sunny this time of the year.
 Cincinnati usually receives around the same amount of sunshine as Philadelphia during spring.
 Cincinnati gets 215 hours of sunny skies, while Philadelphia receives 216 hours of full sun in the spring.